Donovan's Reef: Production

 The film was based on original material for Paramount prepared by James Michener (although Michener is not credited in the final film).
 In February 1962 Paramount announced that John Wayne and John Ford would make the film, then called South Sea Story, from a script by James Edward Grant.
 Martin Rackin helped put together the deal at Paramount.

 Ford called it "a spoof picture – a whammy, crazy sort of thing.
 We're not going for any prizes."

-While Donovan's Reef is set on the fictional island of Haleakaloha, which has a French governor, the only Polynesian language exhibited in the film is Hawaiian; "Haleakaloha" can be translated as "Home of Laughter and Love" (hale = home, aka = laugh, aloha = love), and Amelia arrives from Boston by sailing ship.
-In fact, in the southern Polynesian dialect spoken in French Polynesia, the words are spelled with a T, where Hawaiian uses a K.
+While Donovan's Reef is set on the fictional island of Haleakaloha, which has a French governor, the only Polynesian language exhibited in the film is Hawaiian; "Haleakaloha" can be translated as "Home of Laughter and Love" (hale = home, aka = laugh, aloha = love).
+In fact, in the southern Polynesian dialect spoken in French Polynesia, the words are spelled with a T, where Hawaiian uses a K. The music is also Hawaiian, with its characteristic Hawaiian guitar.

-Filming started in July 1962 on Kauai, Hawaii, but Ford's health had deteriorated to the point that Wayne wound up directing most of the film himself.
+Filming started in July 1962 on Kauai, Hawaii,.

 The home of the French island governor, the white beach house with coconut palms and surrounding grass lawn, is the Allerton Estate home and former summer residence of Hawaiian Queen Emma near Poipu Beach, now a part of the National Tropical Botanical Garden (without the scenes of boats and canoes on the Wailua River, which were edited and merged with scenes filmed at the Allerton Estate).

 The unit then returned to Hollywood to finish scenes at Paramount studios.

-The song 'Pearly Shells" was used as the movie's opening theme and again in later scenes.
+The song "Pearly Shells" was used as the movie's opening theme and again in later scenes.

 Release

 Box-office performance

 Donovan's Reef was a moderate financial success.
 Produced on a budget of $2,686,000, the film grossed $6,600,000 in North America, earning $3.3 million in US theatrical rentals.
-It was the 24th-highest grossing film of 1963.
+It was the 24th-highest-grossing film of 1963.